nathants/bsv/readme.md

 - [brmerge](#brmerge) - merge reverse sorted files
 - [brsort](#brsort) - reverse timsort rows by strcmp the first column
 - [bsort](#bsort) - timsort rows by strcmp the first column
-- [bsplit](#bsplit) - split a stream into a file per chunk. files are named after the hash of the first chunk and then numbered
+- [bsplit](#bsplit) - split a stream into multiple files. files are named after the hash of the first chunk and then numbered
 - [bsum](#bsum) - integer sum numbers in the first column and output a single value
 - [bsv](#bsv) - convert csv to bsv
 - [btake](#btake) - take while the first column is VALUE